Imperial boomerang: In critical security studies

-Historians and social scientists have applied the concept of the imperial boomerang to analyse the transnational formation of security apparatuses, focussing on the effects of the United States' overseas empire.
+Historians and social scientists have applied the concept of the imperial boomerang to analyse the transnational formation of security apparatuses, focusing on the effects of the United States' overseas empire.
 The imperial boomerang has been invoked to explain the ongoing militarization of police and their domestic deployment in response to political protest in urban centers.
-Such deployment has proliferated worldwide, considering that the globalization of militarized policing continues to be a crucial aspect of contemporary foreign policy of Western colonial powers such as the United States, whose early experiments with developing comprehensive coercive state apparatuses and counterinsurgency techniques began during the American colonization of the Philippines.
-Focusing on how British and American colonial agents and dispatched military officials transplanted overseas counterinsurgency and police technologies back home, sociologist Julian Go argues:
+Such deployment has proliferated worldwide, as the globalization of militarized policing remains central to the foreign policy of Western colonial powers such as the United States, whose early experiments with developing comprehensive coercive state apparatuses and counterinsurgency techniques began during the American colonization of the Philippines.

+Sociologist Julian Go of the University of Chicago also uses the term "imperial feedback" to refer to the boomerang effect.
+Focusing on how British and American colonial agents and dispatched military officials transplanted overseas counterinsurgency and police technologies back home, Go argues:

 We can better see how the history of policing is entangled with imperialism and recognize that what is typically called "the militarization of policing" is in an effect of the imperial boomerang—a result of imperial-military feedback.

+Go writes that August Vollmer, first police chief of Berkeley, California, often referred to as "the father of modern policing", introduced innovations which were "taken from his colonial counter-insurgency experience in the Philippines."

 Some scholars suggest that the directionality of the imperial boomerang needs to be re-evaluated.
 Political scientist Stuart Schrader argues for a colony-centered explanation to the boomerang effect, especially in the case of the United States where imperial and racial violence predates the heyday of the American empire.
 In her comments on Schrader's work, political scientist Jeanne Morefield writes:

 Schrader's analysis goes a long way toward explaining the seemingly acephalic quality of American imperialism, a quality which contributes to its ongoing obfuscation.
 Behind the logic of "liberal hegemony" lies counterinsurgency and professionalized policing, modes of racialized power that structure the everyday lives of people in America and throughout the world while deflecting attention away from that power at every level.